Please click here to take our customer service survey.

 Hazardous Materials Storage Tank Compliance Verification Program

-The Hazardous Materials Storage Tank Compliance Verification Program is designed to limit the number of hazardous material discharges and to insure that any discharges are abated and remediated when they do happen.
+The Hazardous Materials Storage Tank Compliance Verification Program is designed to limit the number of hazardous material discharges and to ensure that any discharges are abated and remediated when they do happen.
 There are over 5 million gallons of different pollutants stored in over 700 regulated tanks in Collier County.
 These hazardous materials make our life go as fuel & lubrication for our vehicles, diesel fueled emergency power for our buildings, pesticides for our agricultural fields and as mineral acids for water treatment and fertilizers production.
 However, most of these necessary chemicals are also carcinogenic to humans and harmful to all living organisms.

 Collier County depends on groundwater for all of our drinking water.
 Petroleum fuels are so carcinogenic if consumed, that only 1 gallons of fuel will contaminate 1 million gallons of groundwater.
 The average cost of a petroleum cleanup discharge from a tank system is $400,000 and takes 3-5 years of continuous remediation and monitoring.
 However, some petroleum discharges will exceed $1,000,000 in costs and require 15 years of remediation and monitoring.

-The Solid & Hazardous Waste Management Department (SHWMD) is in a cooperative contract with the Florida Department of Environmental Protection (FDEP).
+The Solid & Hazardous Waste Management Division (SHWMD) is in a cooperative contract with the Florida Department of Environmental Protection (FDEP).
 The FDEP provides enforcement under Florida Statutes and Florida Administrative Code (FAC) for facilities identified by the SHWMD Hazardous Materials Storage Tank Compliance Verification Program as having a high potential for a discharge due to their apathetic pursuit of corrective action for cited violations involving equipment, operation & maintenance.
 It is important to note that enforcement, besides protecting the citizens and environment, will protect the tank owner from the potential liability of a cleanup which could be over a 100 times more expensive than the enforcement and corrective actions themselves.